sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 ### Anchor Element

-The anchor element <a> allows us to create hyperlinks from one web page to another.
-Each anchor tag contains a _href_ attribute that contains the URL of where the anchor element directs to.
+The anchor element `<a>` allows us to create hyperlinks that link one web page to another.
+Each anchor tag contains a _href_ attribute that contains the URL of where the anchor element links to when clicked.

 To create a new link, we can use the anchor tag like so: